frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

  * Feedback :

-    - Parameter : Various Parameters that are pre-defined in the Feedback Template.
+    - Parameter: Various Parameters that are pre-defined in the Quality Feedback Template you create.
     - Rating: Rating for a parameter from 1 to 5.
     - Feedback : Feedback based on the Rating given.